liuhuisen/Hello-World/README.md

 # Hello-World
-This is a test repo using for learning Git.
+This is a test repo using for learning Git, meanwhile exchange the text files between Windows and Ubuntu.